Mental health and arthritis

 When to ask for help and where to go

 If you're struggling with the physical and psychological impact of arthritis, it’s time to take action.
 It’s even better to do this early on, before small problems grow bigger.
-You can talk to your doctor, nurse or therapist, or you can contact support groups groups.
+You can talk to your doctor, nurse or therapist, or you can join support groups.

 Depression is different from feeling low for a while: it goes on for weeks, and interferes with your daily life.
 You can lose your motivation and sense of enjoyment.
 It can leave you feeling hopeless, helpless, tearful or irritable.
 Having no energy and not sleeping well are other signs.